"There's no excuse - just make it happen."

 If you decide to seize it, throw yourself into making it happen.
 Don't know what it takes?
 Seek people out who can help you.
 Go to meetups.
 Ask questions.
 Use the internet.
 Ask Google.

 If you choose to share your great idea, go and form a partnership.
 Connect with individuals who can become your co-founders.
 Share the workload.
 Keep each other on track and focused.

 Just don't let your idea go.
 Chase it.
 Make it your side hustle.

 Start your startup now with these 5 tools:

 Innovator.
 Disruptor.
 Skywalker.
 Entrepreneurship, startups and political campaigns are my thing.
 I'm the founder of 1derground and a StartUp Grind Ambassador.
 Politics is a passion, working with the Greens on Local, State and Federal Elections - I also campaigned for Hillary in the USA.

 A former journalist, I transitioned to a leadership role at a multinational pharmaceutical company, before becoming a corporate rebel and joining the startup community.
 I was Head of Sales & Innovation for Brand Collective in Australia and New Zealand.
-Now I'm COO at MarineTraffic - helping transform shipping + I'm also spearheading my own consultancy helping individuals, startups and corporates disrupt.
+Now I'm COO at MarineTraffic - helping transform shipping + I'm also spearheading my own consultancy coaching and consulting individuals, startups and corporates.
 Find me somewhere between US + Europe + Australia, speaking at conferences and events.